heynavneet/jQuery-pagination/README.md

 # jQuery-pagination
-jQuery Pagination.js for making simpke pagination with PHP and MYSQL
+jQuery Pagination.js for making simple pagination with PHP and MYSQL